mtiller/ModelicaBook/text/source/components/architectures/thermal_control.rst

    :alt: Initial architecture
    :figclass: align-center diagram

-Here we see the same basic pieces we saw in the previous section, a plant model, a sensor, a controller and an actuator.
+Here we see the same basic pieces we saw in the previous section, *i.e.,* a plant model, a sensor, a controller and an actuator.
 In fact, this is a pretty typical architecture.
 In some cases, people may break down the plant model into a few subsystems and/or include multiple controllers and control loops.
-But many closed loop system control problems have a similar structure.
+But many closed loop system control problems follow this same basic structure.

-What tends to change from application are the specific signals exchanged between these parts.
-In this case, we can see from the architecture schematic that our interface definitions are such:
+What tends to change from application to application are the specific signals exchanged between these parts.
+In this case, we can see from the architecture schematic that our interface definitions are defined such that:

     * The actuator receives a commanded temperature and then injects heat through a thermal connection to the plant